Samwakelam/12_EMPLOYEE_TRACKER_SLW/README.md

 4. I have named the application with a welcome to McDuck Enterprises.
 To change this to your own company name you will need to open index.js and in the top line of the mainMenu() function there is a console log with the welcome statement.
 There is also a thank you for leaving in the Exit option.
 Other than that, it’s all down to you to name and populate your departments and job roles.

-5. to Populate your database with McDuck Enterprises use the Seed.sql file in the database folder to set up the initial tables and insert the main employees.
+5. To Populate your database with McDuck Enterprises use the Seed.sql file in the database folder to set up the initial tables and insert the main employees.

 #### Technologies
 * Inquirer